j-brady/peakipy/README.md

 ## Inputs

-There are two main steps to running this program.
+There are three main scripts.

 1. read_peaklist.py is used to convert peak list and select clusters peaks.
+2. run_check_fits.py is used to check fit parameters (i.e clusters and mask radii)
-2. fit_pipe_peaks.py is used to fit clusters of peaks
+3. fit_peaks.py is used to fit clusters of peaks

 ### Running read_peaklist.py